 When the tasks are dreadful for us, 95% of us strive to avoid and delay them as much as possible, deliberately choosing pleasure over pain.
 Does it sound familiar to you?

-For example, you postpone writing an important presentation for your office, applying for a new job, going to the gym or starting a new diet, making an important decision, or start saving money.
+For example, you postpone writing an essential presentation for your office, applying for a new job, going to the gym or starting a new diet, making an important decision, or saving money.

-Even if you know you should have started yesterday, a week ago, or even a month ago, you keep resorting to this sneaky avoidance leaving things unsolved until the last moment.
-You prefer to deal with other more enjoyable, easier, and less efficient activities, than to perform the important and truly productive ones.
+Even if you know, you should have started yesterday, a week, or even a month ago, you keep resorting to this sneaky avoidance, leaving things unsolved until the last moment.
+You prefer to deal with other more enjoyable, easier, and less efficient activities than to perform the important and genuinely productive ones.

 If you act against your better judgment because you choose to do so, you can consider yourself a natural procrastinator.

-If you also use this type of delaying, you do nothing but steal from your valuable time, which restricts your potential and undermines your productivity.
-You can consider procrastination as a killer of opportunities, which will never go hand in hand with taking proactive steps in achieving your goals.
+If you also use this delaying, you do nothing but steal from your valuable time, which restricts your potential and undermines your productivity.
+You can consider procrastination a killer of opportunities, which will never go hand in hand with taking proactive steps to achieve your goals.

 WHAT IS THE PSYCHOLOGY BEHIND PROCRASTINATION?

-Procrastination is related to how our brain works and to the deeper perception of time and the self: the future and the present.
+Procrastination relates to how our brain works and the more profound perception of time and the self: the future and the present.
 According to behavioral psychology research, the perception of information about the present and future self is made with different parts of the brain.

-When you make long-term decisions you do not have an emotional connection or feel empathy for your future self, because your focus is on your present self.
-Even if you know that the present self is the same person as the future self, you treat your future self as a different one, who will not suffer from the consequences of your present actions.
+When you make long-term decisions, you do not have an emotional connection or feel empathy for your future self because your focus is on your present self.
+Even if you know that the current self is the same person as the future self, you treat your future self as a different one who will not suffer from the consequences of your present actions.

 For example, your present self does not have a healthy lifestyle.
 Does not eat healthy food, exercise, or get enough sleep.
-All these unhealthy actions will not affect so much your present self, but over time, will bring consequences to your future self-health.
+All these unhealthy actions will not affect your present self so much, but over time, they will negatively affect your future self-health.
 Did you get the idea?
-This is the reason why people who are more in connection with their future selves have fewer procrastination behaviors.
+This is why people who are more connected with their future selves have fewer procrastination behaviors.

-So, you choose immediate benefits instead of productive behaviors because mentally is easy to vision long-term benefits, but comes more difficult to take actions with long-term rewards.
-You can say your brain is playing with you in terms of setting future goals and taking present actions.
+So, you choose immediate benefits instead of productive behaviors because, mentally, it is easy to envision long-term benefits.
+Still, it is more difficult to take actions with long-term rewards.
+You can say your brain is playing with you in setting future goals and taking present actions.

 INSTANT GRATIFICATION MONKEY

-Unlike the “Monkey Mind” which is restless and with thoughts all over the places, future, and past, but less present, the “Instant Gratification Monkey” is the analogy, as Tim Urban says, of the disturbing creature which creates trouble, and makes you lose your focus, but who thinks only of the present and how can maximize ease and pleasure at the moment.
+Unlike the “Monkey Mind,” which is restless and with thoughts all over the places, future, and past, but less present, the “Instant Gratification Monkey” is the analogy, as Tim Urban says, of the disturbing creature that creates trouble, and makes you lose your focus, but who thinks only of the present and how can maximize ease and pleasure at the moment.

-That is why it does not understand the rational decision maker (to visualize the big picture of the future, to make long-term plans), and prefers easier activities, bringing more fun and present rewards.
-In procrastinators, the instant gratification monkey is more powerful and takes control, than in people who are more patient and wise.
+That is why it does not understand the rational decision maker (to visualize the big picture of the future, to make long-term plans) and prefers more leisurely activities, bringing more fun and present rewards.
+In procrastinators, the instant gratification monkey is more powerful and takes control than in people who are more patient and wise.

-When you have doubts about your abilities, you seek comfort in doing tasks that you know you are capable of, are easier, and with short-term, and you leave aside the much more important ones which could create difficulty for you.
+When you have doubts about your abilities, you seek comfort in doing tasks that you know you are capable of, are more accessible, and are short-term, and leave aside the much more important ones that could create difficulty for you.

 FEAR OF FAILURE & FEAR OF SUCCESS

-When you need to accomplish a task that does not resonate with you, and you find it aversive or complicated, makes you nervous, and can cause anxiety or despair.
+When you need to accomplish a task that does not resonate with you, and you find it aversive or complicated, it makes you nervous and can cause anxiety or despair.
 That is why you choose other activities for quick mood repair, which makes you feel better temporarily.
-In most cases, delaying the task until the moment of the deadline makes you feel more ashamed and more guilty.
+In most cases, delaying the task until the deadline makes you feel more ashamed and guilty.

 LACK OF MOTIVATION

 Everybody loves rewards.
-But when you deal with an unpleasant, boring, or meaningless task, which even does not offer you an immediate reward, makes you lose all the motivation of doing that task, and your work will not be done at all quickly or efficiently.
+But when you deal with an unpleasant, tedious, or meaningless task that does not offer you an immediate reward, you lose all the motivation to do that task, and your work will not be done quickly or efficiently.

-The people who are aiming for perfection avoid doing specific tasks that are not in concordance with their skills because they know will not be able to do it at their perfection.
-They prefer to delay in finishing the task than to leave it imperfect in their opinion.
+The people aiming for perfection avoid doing specific tasks that do not concord with their skills because they know they will not be able to do it at their perfection.
+In their opinion, they prefer to delay finishing the task than to leave it imperfect.

-The temptations are all over the place when you have access to a lot of information and a lot of options, and when you can make a lot of decisions, especially when they are just one click away (social media, Youtube videos, TV).
-So, if you are surrounded by bad choices, then you will make a bad choice as well.
+The temptations are all over the place when you have access to a lot of information and options and can make many decisions, especially when they are just one click away (social media, YouTube videos, TV).
+So, if bad choices surround you, you will also make a wrong choice.

 LACK OF SELF-DISCIPLINE

-When you do not understand what is important and what priority, is very easy to jump from one task to another.
-If the task does not match with your natural motivator which gives you productive emotions and makes you take action, will lead you to not get things done properly.
+When you do not understand what is essential and what priority, jumping from one task to another is very easy; if the task does not match your natural motivator, which gives you productive emotions and makes you take action, it will lead you not to get things done correctly.
 Get your discipline sorted, and your work will be more efficient.